 Can’t make it this year?
 Watch our Facebook Live of the hayride!

-This year we brought our 12-year-old.
+The first year we went with just our young daughters.
+On our second visit, we brought our then 12-year-old.
 I was skeptical as to whether he would enjoy himself or not.
 He was a huge fan of the hayride, the bull ride (FYI a parent has to sign a release so don’t go far while they’re in line), and his favorite discovery?
 SO MANY POKEMON.
 He was in his glory wandering around catching them all.
-Apparently the concentration of people ups the amount you see and his only regret was that he didn’t stockpile more poke balls ahead of time.
+Apparently, the concentration of people ups the amount you see and his only regret was that he didn’t stockpile more poke balls ahead of time.

 Overall, Santa’s Wonderland was a great visit and something we’ll be repeating annually as a family.
-As not the most Christmas-y person around, I was on board the second I saw snow flying in Texas.
+As not the most Christmas-y person around (my husband says the Grinch is more festive), I was on board the second I saw snow flying in Texas.
 Plan extra time to just hang out with your family and listen to the fabulous bands and make Santa’s Wonderland your family tradition.